apotapov/gdx-artemis-demo/README.md

 This is a demo environment for the [gdx-artemis](https://github.com/apotapov/gdx-artemis) project.

+For the explanation of the demo see [gdx-artemis Wiki](https://github.com/apotapov/gdx-artemis/wiki/Quick-tutorial).

 This project contains appropriate Eclipse project files and launch configuration.
 Both can be imported into Eclipse to run and debug the demo.